forwards/workshops/package-dev-modules/overview.md

 ### Packages in a nutshell

 #### Outline
+This workshop explains what a package is and why you might want to write one.
+It covers where packages come from, where they live on your computer and the different states a package can be in.
+We will explore the key components of a package using an example and outline the Forwards approach to package development process.

 What is a package - unit of shareable code
 Why write a package? impact, recognition, documentation